praydog/uevr-docs/src/README.md

 * If the game is locked to 60 FPS (even in flat), disable ASW/motion smoothing so the game doesn't slow down due to the runtime halving the framerate
 * If the game is running poorly, lower the in-game settings, lower the resolution in the UEVR interface or SteamVR
 * If there is rapid flickering or extreme lag, this likely indicates that DLSS Frame Generation is enabled, turn it off or disable `Hardware Accelerated GPU Scheduling` in your Windows `Graphics settings`.
+* OpenXR Toolkit may also need to be disabled if there is even more crashing or lag

 If all fails, someone may have came up with a config for the game or can help you on the [Flat2VR Discord](http://flat2vr.com).